Do you suspect your daughter has autism? Autism in girls is harder to spot, so we asked the National Autistic Society to give us the low down.

-These include research that suggests that they present differently, that they are less interested in the stereotypical autistic subjects like trains, maths or tech.
+These include research that suggests that they present differently and are less interested in stereotypical autistic subjects like trains, maths or tech.
 Their particular interests – for instance being devoted fans of a celebrity or band – can easily be taken to be that of any other girl.

 This research suggests there is a ‘female autism phenotype’, which doesn’t fit with the profile usually associated with men and boys on which assessment tools are usually based – leading to under diagnosis in women and girls.

 Other studies suggest that women and girls are better at masking or camouflaging their difficulties and that autism traits in girls are under-reported by teachers, who are often key to identifying girls at an early stage and referring them on for diagnosis.

 Autism can be misdiagnosed as another neuro developmental disorder, like ADHD or a mental health disorder, like borderline personality disorder.
 This can mean that autistic women and girls can end up having therapies or treatments that are not appropriate for their needs.
 This can be confusing and harmful in the long term as they struggle to get the right support they need at the right time and can also end up with them feeling misunderstood and potentially traumatised by having the wrong kind of help.
 The costs of a missed diagnosis are many.

 An autism diagnosis can be life-changing.
 It can explain years of feeling different and help unlock educational and employment support.
 Without a diagnosis autistic people will go through their lives unable to understand who they are and why they seem to struggle with things others seem to take for granted.
 This can lead to mental health problems such as depression, anxiety or eating disorders.

 What should I do if I suspect my daughter is autistic, how do I get a diagnosis and at what age will this all happen?

 The characteristics of autism vary from one person to another.